lsst-sqre/sqr-039/index.rst

 Initial authentication
 ----------------------

-The Rubin Science Platform must support federated user authentication via SAML and ideally should support other common authentication methods such as OAuth 2.0 (GitHub) and OpenID Connect (Google).
+The Science Platform must support federated user authentication via SAML and ideally should support other common authentication methods such as OAuth 2.0 (GitHub) and OpenID Connect (Google).
 Running a SAML Discovery Service and integrating with the various authentication federations is complex and requires significant ongoing work.
 CILogon already provides excellent integration with the necessary authentication federations, GitHub, and Google, and exposes the results via OpenID Connect.